culture_ripple

 ASU intentionally builds a collaborative and transparent culture, which ripples out from the heart of the ASU IT community, transforming the technical and relational architectures necessary for democratized learning and living.

-Over 100 employees have volunteered to hold the developmental work of our organization as a whole system.
-The Culture Weavers Community of Practice meets bi-weekly to learn about and practice organizational development, mindfulness, cultural competency and methods for strategic collaboration as they organize to create inclusive and invigorating activities that serve to align us with our core values and principles.
-Learn More.
+Over 100 employees have volunteered to oversee the developmental work of our organization as a whole.
+The Culture Weavers Community of Practice meets bi-weekly to learn about and practice organizational development, mindfulness, cultural competency and methods for strategic collaboration as they organize to create inclusive and invigorating activities that align with our core values and principles.

 Questions we tackle may include: